codio/knowledge/source/instructors/setupcourses/assessments/standard-code-test.rst

       :alt: Grading

   - **Points** - Enter the score given to the student if the code test passes.
 You can enter any positive numeric value.
 If this assessments should not be graded, enter 0 points.
   - **Allow Partial Points** - Toggle to enable partial points so that the grade is based on the percentage of test cases the code passes.
-See :ref:`Allow Partial Points <allow-partial-points>` for more information.
+See :ref:`Allow Partial Points <partial-points>` for more information.
   - **Case Insensitive** - Toggle to enable if you want Codio to make a case insensitive output comparison.
 By default, the comparison is case sensitive.
   - **Ignore White Space** - Toggle to enable if you want Codio to strip out any white space characters (carriage return, line feed, tabs, etc.) from both the expected output and the student output.
   - **Substring Match** - Toggle to enable if you want Codio to perform a substring match when comparing the expected output to the student output.